Bryce-MW/WikidataExplorer/README.md

           (for dependencies.uml, select all and click show dependencies to see the craziness).
 Then you will understand how hard changing literally anything is.
-Basically, my entire project has extremely high cohesion which is quite bad if I ever want to expand it .
+Basically, my entire project has extremely high coupling which is quite bad if I ever want to expand it .
 That being said, I will probably never do anything else with this project.
 If I ever wanted to do it again, I would write it as a web app.
 There are a number of nice JavaScript libraries